When They Don’t Get It

 1. Don’t justify your choice by touting your credentials or qualifications.

 Even if you have a teaching background, leave it out of the equation.
 The homeschooling movement benefits from a bold declaration that parents are adequate to teach children to read, write, and calculate times tables.
 Let skeptics know that you are as much educational coordinator as instructor, as your kids get older.
-Remind them that they are making educational choices on behalf of their children too!

 2. Focus on the enjoyment you get from being with your kids.

 More important than discussing the failures of the school system is emphasizing how much you love being with your kids.
 No one can take that away from you.
 Most parents are startled to realize that being with your own children is a pleasure, not a dreaded task.
-To argue with you means they are admitting they don’t enjoy being with theirs in the same way.

 3. Talk about ‘family learning’ instead of school or education.